-We adopt the Employer Pays Principle and believe that the costs of recruitment are not met by employees, but by us as the recruiting company.
+We adopt the Employer Pays Principle and believe that the costs of recruitment are not met by employees, but by us as the recruiting company and expect our suppliers to adopt an equivalent standard.

 Whistleblowing

 We have a whistleblowing policy to demonstrate our commitment to the highest standards of openness, integrity and accountability.
 The whistleblowing procedure is communicated to all employees on the commencement of their employment with us.
 Should an employee wish to report an issue anonymously, they can do so by calling the Whistleblowing hotline administered by the independent organisation, The Network.
 The telephone number is 0800 404 9532 and operates 24 hours a day, 7 days a week.